nateg101/acebook-by-WinkleFace/README.md

 - Connect app to github repo under Deploy settings
 - Enable Automatic deploys and 'Wait for CI to pass before deploy'

+NOTE

+- The branch 'api-routes' in this repository is the backend to the development of our acebook app.
+The frontend is built in React and is located [here] (https://github.com/robertamangiapane/acebook-react).

 REQUIRED INSTRUCTIONS: